 The L298N motor controller module provides a stable 5 volt DC signal that is used for powering the ESP32 and is wired via a transistor to power the lamp.
 In theory, the signal provided by the ESP32 to the transistor could be modulated with a PWM channel.
-The reason this is being avoided at this stage is that PWM, as in it's name, pulses light to achieve perceptual brightness.
+The reason this is being avoided at this stage is that PWM, as in it's name, pulses light for a specified width (or length of time) to achieve perceptual brightness.
+Put more simply, PWM is a way to control perceived brightness by turning the LED on and off very quickly.

 In the case of a continuous contact print, this would mean the light would be, essentially, flashing on and off as the film passed by the gate.
 Using a standard Arduino PWM rate of 5 kHz and assuming the printer is running at an ideal 24 fps (24 Hz) means that the LEDs would blink on and off ~208 per frame.
 What this could result in is 208 distinct lines along the vertical axis of the image.
 It's not a presumption in this project that a PWM-modulated lamp is impossible to make with high-enough of a duty rate or with a properly-designed gate, only that it is a more complicated goal for future work.